 In India, Instagram also recently collaborated with the Young Leaders for Active Citizenship (YLAC) to initiate the fifth edition of the ‘Counter Speech Fellowship’.

-It is a programme that engages creative teens to use the power of visual storytelling to start meaningful conversations on issues that are important to young citizens around the world.
+It is a program that engages creative teens to use the power of visual storytelling to start meaningful conversations on issues important to young citizens worldwide.